chadtopaz/computational-linear-algebra/coursebook/coursebook.md

     ## [3,]    0    0    0

-Let’s use Gaussian elimination with the `echelon` command and **LU** decomposition with the \``lu` command and back substitution to compare the time for solving a $10 \times 10$ system for $100$ different right hand sides.
+Let’s use Gaussian elimination with the `echelon` command and **LU** decomposition with the `lu` command and back substitution to compare the time for solving a $60 \times 60$ system for $30$ different right hand sides.

 ``` r
 # Define matrix and right hand sides